quintquant/jarvis/README.md

 ```

 This has generated the following matrices:
-* `X` is the same as `A` except each observation has had its average substracted (we substract the average *along* the column, not *across* columns - which is not the same as other PCA implementations):
+* `X` is the same as `A` except each observation has had its average substracted (we substract the average *along* the column, not *across* columns - which is not the same as other PCA implementations - for the standard PCA analsysis, use functon PCA_std instead of PCA):
 ```
 octave:> X
 X =